robleroni/Puerro/huerto/01/README.md

 Building this first example with one of these frameworks would require a much bigger initial effort than using pure JavaScript.

-Because of this and the other downsides from above, we will avoid a framework for the time being and won't create examples for them.
+Because of that and the other downsides from above, we will avoid a framework for the time being and won't create examples for them.

 ### Testability

 Since the code for the web behaves differently for each browser and version, it is especially important to write test cases.
-At the same time, the technologies are changing constantly and very often in the web community.
+At the same time, the technologies are changing constantly in the web community.
 Therefore, we need a way to always make sure that the code is running as it is supposed to.

 There are many different types of testing.
 We want to use unit testing and functional (frontend) testing.